 Postpartum depression | Imprint on my life

-I grew up in a fairy-tale world I had created in my mind and thought that life would be just like Hans Christian Andersen describes in his books.
-Marriage at 19 was a rude shock to handle and becoming a mom in the same year had mixed feelings of excitement and nervousness about having a baby at that point of time.
+I grew up in a fairy-tale world I had created in my mind and thought that life would be just like Hans Christian Andersen describes in his fairy tales.
+Marriage at 19 was a rude shock to handle; becoming a mom in the same year had mixed feelings of excitement and nervousness about having a baby at that point of time.

-There is one thing that rankles me most … as to how motherhood is depicted in books and in adverts everywhere….all rosy and picture-perfect with the baby gurgling away happily and the mom smiling and prim and proper in her new avatar of a mom.
-I feel that the media should not be showing just the white, as the grey and black to have a significant role to play.
-Every mom to be should be prepared for a major and I again stress …on a MAJOR change in your routine and your whole life is going to become topsy turvy and the sleepless nights and a colicky baby to boot along with the 24/7 being on call.
-Yes, I know motherhood is THE perfect and best part of my life and my baby was no less loved than any other but I wish I was prepared and aware of all this.
-Now one has Google, books and the electronic media to bank on for any kind of info on pregnancy and how to deal with being a mom.
+There is one thing that rankles me most as to how motherhood is depicted in books, and in advertisements everywhere.
+All rosy and picture-perfect with the baby gurgling away happily; and the mom smiling and prim and proper in her new avatar of a mom.
+I feel that the media should not be showing just the white, as grey and black to have a significant role to play.
+Every mom to be should be prepared for a major and I again stress …on a MAJOR change; in your routine and your whole life is going to become topsy turvy and the sleepless nights and a colicky baby to boot along with the 24/7 being on call.
+Yes, I know motherhood is THE perfect and best part of my life, and my baby was no less loved than any other.
+But I wish I were prepared and aware of all this.
+Now, one has so many mom-blogger experiences to read, the internet and awareness to bank on for any kind of info on pregnancy and how to deal with being a mom.

 My son was a chubby and cutest bundle of joy and I wanted to hold him close but the pain of the sutures and the bilaady 10 saline bottles in 2 days were an obstruction.
 I was helped to sit upon the third day when I first took him in my arms and held him close.
 The eight days in the hospital were real torture…the smell of disinfectants and the gloomy ambience ( I was in a single AC room but still) added to my misery.